Australia remains free from H5 bird flu which is a different strain to recent and current outbreaks of H7 bird flu.

 Testing and surveillance

 It is not unusual for LPAI to be detected in wild birds in Australia.
 On rare occasions, a LPAI strain can spill over from the wild bird population into domestic poultry then mutate into HPAI strains.
-Previous outbreaks of HPAI in poultry in Australia were linked to the spillover of LPAI strains from wild birds.
+Previous outbreaks of HPAI in poultry in Australia have been linked to the spillover of LPAI strains from wild birds.

 Wild birds can carry LPAI viruses without showing signs of disease.
 Pre-emptive culling of wild birds is not an appropriate response to these incidents, as it is not known to have any impact on the spread of the disease.